-- i.
-If so, then what are those measures?
-Are the control measures feasible and practical? - 536 - 6.4.1 Contamination elimination controls. - 539 Elimination of contamination sources is the most effective way to control the risk.
-For an action or control to 540 result in elimination of risk, it should be a complete removal or change of the source, for example: - 541 a) If People are identified as a source of contamination, that source could be eliminated by using 542 automation/robotics or by changing the process to eliminate the activity or intervention performed by 543 people.
+- c) If so, then what are those measures? - d) Are the control measures feasible and practical?

+6.4.1 Contamination elimination controls.

+Elimination of contamination sources is the most effective way to control the risk.
+For an action or control to result in elimination of risk, it should be a complete removal or change of the source, for example:

-- b) If Environment is identified as a source of contamination, then replacing an open process with a closed process or transfer system that eliminates the exchange of air between that area of work and the external area/environment could eliminate the source. - 547 c) If Method or process activity is identified as a source of contamination, then changing the process to 548 eliminate that step or performing that step outside of the critical aseptic space could eliminate the 549 source. - d) If Measurement (e.g., sampling activity) is identified as a source of contamination, then redesigning an open sampling method to a sampling method using a sterile closed system could eliminate that source. - e) If Machine or equipment is identified as a source of contamination, then purchasing different equipment or relocating certain equipment or sections of equipment outside of the critical aseptic processing space could eliminate that source. - f) If Materials are identified as a source of contamination, then replacing those materials with presterilized materials or removing the use of those materials could eliminate the source. - 557 558
+- a) If People are identified as a source of contamination, then using automation or robotics, instead of operators or changing the process to eliminate the activity or intervention performed by people, could eliminate that source. - b) If Environment is identified as a source of contamination, then replacing an open process with a closed process or transfer systems that eliminates the exchange of air between that area of work and the external area/environment could eliminate the source. - c) If Method or process activity is identified as a source of contamination, then changing the process to eliminate that step or performing that step outside of the critical aseptic space could eliminate the source. - d) If Measurement (e.g., sampling activity) is identified as a source of contamination, then redesigning an open sampling method to a sampling method using a sterile closed system could eliminate that source. - e) If Machine or equipment is identified as a source of contamination, then purchasing different equipment or relocating certain equipment or sections of equipment outside of the critical aseptic processing space could eliminate that source. - f) If Materials are identified as a source of contamination, then replacing those materials with presterilized materials or removing the use of those materials could eliminate the source.

-559 6.4.2 Contamination prevention controls.
+6.4.2 Contamination prevention controls.

-- 560 Where the source of contamination cannot be eliminated, steps should be taken to prevent contamination from 561 that source from entering the process stream.
-Controls to prevent contamination from PEMMMM involve 562 reducing the likelihood of contamination from the source, for example: - a) If People are identified as a source of contamination, then the use of barrier gloves, first air principles and barrier systems could prevent contamination from that source. - b) If the Environment is identified as a source of contamination, then controls such as closed material transfer systems, and barrier systems could prevent the contamination from that source. - 567 c) If the Method or the process itself is identified as a source of contamination, then controls such as a 568 method redesign or segregating operations could prevent contamination from that source. - d) If Measurement (or sampling activity) is identified as a source of contamination, then then controls such as a sampling redesign or segregating sampling and operations could prevent contamination from that source. - b) If the presence or use of Machines or equipment are identified as sources of contamination, then controls such as enclosing machines or equipment, and preventive maintenance could prevent contamination from this source. - 575 f) If Materials are identified as a source of contamination, then controls such as decontamination, or 576 sterilization, could prevent contamination from that source.
+Where the source of contamination cannot be eliminated, steps should be taken to prevent contamination from that source from entering the process stream.
+Controls to prevent contamination from PEMMMM involve reducing the likelihood of contamination from the source, for example:

+- a) If People are identified as a source of contamination, then the use of barrier gloves, first air principles and barrier systems could prevent contamination from that source. - b) If the Environment is identified as a source of contamination, then controls such as closed material transfer systems, and barrier systems could prevent the contamination from that source. - c) If the Method or the process itself is identified as a source of contamination, then controls such as a method redesign or segregating operations could prevent contamination from that source. - d) If Measurement (or sampling activity) is identified as a source of contamination, then then controls such as a sampling redesign or segregating sampling and operations could prevent contamination from that source. - e) If the presence or use of Machines or equipment are identified as sources of contamination, then controls such as enclosing machines or equipment, and preventive maintenance could prevent contamination from this source. - f) If Materials are identified as a source of contamination, then controls such as decontamination, or sterilization, could prevent contamination from that source.

-577 6.4.3 Contamination reduction and minimization controls.
+6.4.3 Contamination reduction and minimization controls.